Amateur Photographer verdict

 On the back you get a stunning 3.2in, 4.2m-dot fully articulated touchscreen, which can be set to face in almost any direction for shooting at awkward or unusual angles.
 It can also be turned inwards against the body for protection against splashes or scratches.
 It’s perhaps not as quick and easy to reposition as the Nikon Z 9’s 3-way tilting screen, but it’s vastly better than the Sony Alpha 1’s unit, which only tilts up and down.

-Once you’ve got the hang of how the EOS R3’s AF system works, it’s phenomenally capable.
+The EOS R3’s AF system is phenomenally capable, once you get the hang of it.
 Naturally, it’ll focus on static subjects in an instant and with unerring accuracy.
 But the real magic happens when you start shooting moving subjects, where the combination of subject recognition and eye control gives an experience unlike any other camera.
 I got an impressively high proportion of in-focus ‘keepers’, and not just with high-end telezooms such as the RF 70-200mm f/2.8L IS USM, but also with the relatively small and affordable RF 600mm f/11 IS STM and RF 800mm f/11 IS STM primes.
 For more options have a look at the Best Canon RF lenses for wildlife photography.

 You can switch the AF system between different subject types using the onscreen Q menu